top of page

 Occupational Therapist

-Charlotte's professional interests for the future includes bringing her lived experience to support neurodivergent children, teens and young people in diverse settings.
+Charlotte has a particular interest in bringing her lived experience to support neurodivergent children, teens and young people in diverse settings.

 IMG_0158.jpg